 How to Unclog a French Drain?
 Expert Guide

 A French drain is a trench that is used to remove water around the basement walls.
 A French drain can be clogged due to sediment buildup, tree roots, soil and mud accumulation, collapse or damaged pipe, gravel or slit blockage, and rodent or insect nests in the basement.
-Clogged French drains cause basement flooding, mold and mildew growth, higher humidity level,s and water damage in the basement.
+Clogged French drains cause basement flooding, mold and mildew growth, higher humidity levels, and water damage in the basement.

-7 Steps to Unclog French Drain
+How to Unclog a French Drain In 7 Steps?

 - Identify the clog in the French drain